riboyama/Project-Earl/README.md

-# Project-Earl
+# Project-Earl a0.5.x
 An AR assistant using facial, object and voice recognition.
+Contains a very nice owl.

-With a cool owl This project requires Unity 2017.3.0f2 or higher, an ARM64(Snapdragon 820+) Android 7.1+ device and arcore-preview2.apk installed.
+This project requires Unity 2017.3.0f2 or higher, an ARM64(Snapdragon 820+) Android 7.1+ device and arcore-preview2.apk installed.
 Earl can be build in 2 versions, Full support has all features, partial support lacks Emotion recognition and therefore only has voice recognition*.